Exploring the Best Coffee Roasters in America

 Finding More Roasters

-I love this quest of exploring the best coffee roasters in America.
+I love this quest to explore the best coffee roasters in America.
 If you like my taste in coffee (lighter-roasted single origin), my love for free shipping, and have some more ideas for me to explore, check out my spreadsheet below.
-Note that some of the roasters listed in this article may not always offer free shipping.
+Note that some roasters in this article may not always offer free shipping.
 Most did at the time I ordered.

 Resources